gangdong/gangdong.github.io/_posts/2018-10-03-Web-liquid-grammar.markdown

 {% highlight liquid %}
 "=",">","<",">=","<=","!=","or","and".
 {% endhighlight %}
-The syntax is similar to other language, like C.
+The syntax is similar to other languages, like C.

 ## Object Type
 There are five types of Liquid objects.